Natsu6767/Location-Alarm/README.md

 # Location Alarm

 This is an Androip app which is used to set an alarm based a locations GPS information instead of time.
-Useful for situations where a reminder is needed but time is variable, such as travelling.
+Useful for situations where a reminder is needed but time is a variable, such as travelling.

 ## Contributing